-These days, local supermarkets are stocked with a variety of healthier thickening alternatives to all-purpose flour that won't break the bank -- and might even cost less.
-Starches are a great option and there are many to choose from.
-Some do an even better job than flour as a thickener, and you won't have to use as much.
+Not to mention, some flour substitutes do an even better job as a thickener, and you won't have to use as much.
 Most starches are also gluten-free and perfect for those with restricted diets.
 Try these six easy-to-find thickening agents and learn how to use them while cooking.

-Cornstarch is a conventional all-purpose and gluten-free choice, used in everything from sauces and gravies to desserts.

-Cornstarch gives baked goods a soft texture and added structure.
-For sauces and gravies, do not add cornstarch directly to the hot liquid or it will clump; create a slurry with a bit of cold water then add it little by little to the liquid.
+Cornstarch lends baked goods a soft texture and added structure.
+For sauces and gravies, do not add cornstarch directly to the hot liquid or it will clump and taste raw.
+Instead, create a slurry by mixing it with a bit of cold water then add the mixture little by little to the hot liquid.
 Cornstarch also does not mix well with acidic ingredients like wine or sour cream.
 If your recipe calls for these, using arrowroot as a thickener would be a better choice.

-Not to be confused with potato flour, potato starch is a clear, tasteless and gluten-free powder with low fat content.
-It is also the only starch acceptable for use during Passover being that it is not grain-based.
-Potato starch is good for use in sauces, soups and stews.
-Even though it can withstand higher temperatures during cooking, potato starch should not be used in recipes that require reaching a boiling point.
+Not to be confused with potato flour, potato starch is a clear, tasteless and gluten-free powder with a low fat content.
+It is also the only starch acceptable to use during Passover since it's not grain-based.
+Potato starch works well in sauces, soups and stews.
+Even though it can withstand higher temperatures during cooking, potato starch should not be used in recipes that require them to reach a boiling point.
 If used in baking, potato starch is a great moisture-absorber resulting in spongier, lighter cakes.